-Note on iPhone 12: Apple’s iPhone 12 Pro and 12 have the same 240fps 1080p maximum slow motion recording feature as the iPhone 11.
-It offers the same great quality with some improvements in dynamic range, color, and codec bit rate compared to the iPhone 11 variants.
-These are great 120fpa nd 240fps phones but by not going higher in fps, we had to leave them out for this year.
-Maybe Apple will surprise us in 2021 with 4k 120p HDR and or 1080p 480fps.
-But it will be a tall order.
+Note on iPhone 13: Apple’s iPhone 13 Pro and 13 have the same 240fps 1080p maximum slow motion recording feature as the iPhone 12.
+It offers the same great quality with some improvements in dynamic range, color, and codec bit rate compared to the iPhone 12 variants.
+These are great 120fps and 240fps phones but by not going higher in fps, we had to leave them out for this year again.
+Apple has clearly opted for bigger lenses and less capable sensors frame rate wise, and pushed for more cinematic imaging in 2021.

 Mid Range Professional Cameras:

 This year we have quite a few new cameras that have great quality slow motion we have chosen 3 finalists that really allow you to shoot quality production-ready high frame rate footage.

 The URSA Mini Pro 12k builds on the pedigree of the URSA line of cameras to shoot an astounding 8k,12k image up to 120fps and a 4k image in Super 16 crop mode of up to 240fps.
 IN their BRAW with is their RAW like format with very little quality loss and minimum flexibility trade-offs with a dramatically lower bit rate.

 URSA Mini Pro 12k High Speed Frame Rates: